sudorandom/kmcd.dev/content/posts/2026/internet-map-2026/index.md

 Loading millions of IP prefixes, WHOIS records, PeeringDB entries and their associated metadata into a standard in-memory map consumes gigabytes of RAM instantly.
 Frustratingly, my laptop only has so much.
 To avoid out of memory errors I built a custom **on-disk Trie data structure** using [**BadgerDB v4**](https://github.com/dgraph-io/badger).
 I might show it off in a later blog post after I clean it up a little bit.
 By using IP prefixes as keys in a sorted KV store, I can perform efficient longest-prefix matching directly against the disk.

-#### From Spaghetti to Pipeline
+#### Cleaning up the spaghetti

 While investigating all of these different data sources, I ended up writing several programs that generated output of different shapes that would be used by other programs.
 It all made sense to me at the time but it spiraled out of control into a confusing mess.
 However, now I have one script for generating this city data.
-This was definitely enabled by some of the improvements, like caching and using on-disk data structures to make memory usage reasonable.
+This was enabled by some of the improvements, like caching and using on-disk data structures to make memory usage reasonable.
+Now the script has clear stages of:

+- **Fetch:** Downloads and caches raw data (WHOIS, BGP, PeeringDB).
+- **Index:** Builds searchable on-disk tries and resolves authoritative network names from RIRs.
+- **Process:** Scans BGP routes with automatic fallbacks (RouteViews or RIPE RIS) and fuses location sources.
+- **Output:** Produces clean, normalized city results without duplicate entries (e.g., merging "Seoul" and "SEOUL").

 ### What Changed When IP Dominance Was Added